 If you are required to self-isolate or quarantine you should still be paid in accordance with your SEA.

 During such a period, an employer should not order you to take unpaid contractual or statutory leave for which you would normally be paid.
 Any contravention of this can be challenged with the assistance of Nautilus.

 The cost of any accommodation required for self isolation or any testing procedures required either by the company or government legislation should be met by the employer.

-9. My employer is refusing off-signing and repatriation at the end of my contract due to Covid-19 fears at port, is this legal?
+11. My employer is refusing off-signing and repatriation at the end of my contract due to Covid 19 fears, is this legal?